kktse/kktse.github.io/_posts/2020-06-13-rsx-kinematic-curves.markdown

 ## Camber variation
 Tires are sensitive to inclination angle.
 In other words, the tire is sensitive to the lean angle relative to the road.
-The camber variation helps to control the tire inclination angle as the chassis is in roll.
+The camber variation helps control the tire inclination angle as the chassis is in roll.

 ![camber variation](/assets/images/2020-06-21/rsx-camber.png)